 Kansas Honor Flight

 The Kansas Honor Flight formed in 2012.
 This 501 (c) 3 non-profit is governed by a 7 member board of directors.
-Through the end of 2017, over 1,700 Kansas veterans who served our country during the WWII, the Korean War, and the Vietnam War eras have been provided this memorable trip to visit their Memorials in Washington, D.C.
+Through the end of 2018, 2,080 Kansas veterans who served our country during the WWII, the Korean War, and the Vietnam War eras have been provided this memorable trip to visit their Memorials in Washington, D.C.
 Flights occur in April, May, June, September, October, and November.

 The funds to provide this trip which is free to qualified veterans comes from a grateful public.
 No funding is received from federal, state, or local governments.
 Additionally, there are no paid employees, offices, vehicles, office equipment, etc. All arrangements and flight leaders are volunteers as well as all fund raising events across the state.

 The cost to send a veteran on the normal 3 day-2 night trip is approximately $800.00.
 Guardians who travel with those veterans needing assistance make a contribution to cover their expenses.